 - Be sure to select a device definition that does not include Play Store, and select Android 10 for the system image

 - When you return to the AVD Manager’s list of virtual devices, double-click your new virtual device to launch it

 Read more: Best smartphone

-How to opt out of the Android Q beta
+How to opt out of the Android 10 beta

-If you sign up to the Android Q beta but come to regret your decision, you can leave − but this comes at a price.
+If you signed up to the Android 10 beta but later come to regret that decision, you can leave − but this comes at a price.